ridiculous/maui-bus/README.md

         Kahului to Napili
           should start by finding all routes stopping at the mall should plan!
-        A late night in town
+      Going from the airport to Kula
-          should start by finding all routes stopping at the mall should plan! ... for tomorrow, 'cause its late
+        should recommend Upcountry Islander #40 as starting route

-    Finished in 19.89 seconds
+    Finished in 18.4 seconds
-    46 examples, 0 failures
+    44 examples, 0 failures

 If you are looking for an API, please let me know and I'll get motivated to make it happen.